Czech Republic: Energy

-Production of Czech electricity exceeds consumption by about 10 TWh per year, the excess being exported.
-Nuclear power presently provides about 30 percent of the total power needs, its share is projected to increase to 40 percent.
+Production of electricity exceeds consumption by about 10 TWh per year, the excess being exported.
+Nuclear power presently provides about 30 percent of the total power needs, and its share is projected to increase to 40 percent.
 In 2005, 65.4 percent of electricity was produced by steam and combustion power plants (mostly coal); 30 percent by nuclear plants; and 4.6 percent came from renewable sources, including hydropower.
-The largest Czech power resource is Temelín Nuclear Power Station, with another nuclear power plant in Dukovany.
+The largest power resource is Temelín Nuclear Power Station, with another nuclear power plant in Dukovany.

 The Czech Republic is reducing its dependence on highly polluting low-grade brown coal as a source of energy.
-Natural gas is purchased from Norwegian companies and as liquefied gas LNG from the Netherlands and Belgium.
+Natural gas is purchased from Norwegian companies and as liquefied gas from the Netherlands and Belgium.
 In the past, three-quarters of gas supplies came from Russia, but after the start of the 2022 Russian invasion of Ukraine, the government gradually stopped these supplies.
 Gas consumption (approx. 100 TWh in 2003–2005) is almost double electricity consumption.
 South Moravia has small oil and gas deposits.